 Lookin’ inside a pellet smoker

-Then he rolled out his MAK 1 Star pellet smoker, set it for 200°F and tossed in a five pound pork butt.
-He set a probe in the center of the meat, another 1/2" below the surface, and another about 2" above the cooking surface near to the meat.
+Then he rolled out his MAK 1 Star pellet smoker, set it for 200°F, and tossed in a five-pound pork butt.
+He set a probe in the center of the meat, another 1/2″ below the surface, and another about 2″ above the cooking surface near the meat.

-A one minute peek was nearly invisible (the chart for that is not shown).
+A one-minute peek was nearly invisible (the chart for that is not shown).
 But when he opened it for five minutes, the air temp quickly dropped and bottomed out at just over 100°F (the green line in the chart).
-But most pellet smokers have thermostat control like your indoor oven, "a negative feedback circuit" in physicist speak.
-As a result it burned more pellets and pushed more air to the firepot so the recovery was rapid, about 2 minutes, in fact, 1/5 the time it took for the gas grill to recover.
-In fact, it overshot the mark by more than 50°F and then settled in to the target temp.
+But most pellet smokers have thermostat control like your indoor oven, “a negative feedback circuit” in physicists speak.
+As a result, it burned more pellets and pushed more air to the fire pot so the recovery was rapid, about 2 minutes, in fact, 1/5 the time it took for the gas grill to recover.
+In fact, it overshot the mark by more than 50°F and then settled into the target temp.